rust-minidump/rust-minidump/minidump-stackwalk/README.md

 human usage or for checking "what's new".

 Features under unstable-all may be deprecated and become noops.
-Features which require additional input (such as `--raw-json`) cannot be affected by this, and must still be manually 'discovered'.
+Features which require additional input (such as `--evil-json`) cannot be affected by this, and must still be manually 'discovered'.

 \[default: stable-basic]  [possible values: stable-basic, stable-all, unstable-all]